 - Swimming with manatees etiquette

 Often referred to as a sea cow, the manatee is a large marine mammal with flippers and a flat tail and a big head shaped like an egg.

-Although manatees in Florida are found in Kings Bay, an embayment near Crystal River and one of the natural landmarks in Florida, and a number of other places year-round but the best time to swim with manatees in Florida is between mid-November and late-March when their numbers swell to around 600.
+Manatees in Florida are found in Kings Bay, an embayment near Crystal River and one of the natural landmarks in Florida, and a number of other places year-round but the best time to swim with manatees in Florida is between mid-November and late-March when their numbers swell to around 800.

 Susceptible to hypothermia, these aquatic mammals are here seeking refuge from the chillier, potentially lethal waters of the Gulf of Mexico.